-After you’ve implemented SMS messaging into your flows, you can assess the results for each of your message sends.
+After you’ve implemented SMS messaging into your campaigns and flows, you can assess the results for each of your message sends.
 How can you assess how effective your SMS messages are at growing your business?
 In this article, we’ll go through key SMS metrics and look at SMS messages in your analytics view to ensure you’re optimizing your SMS marketing.

 Key Metrics for SMS

 There are SMS-specific metrics that highlight how your SMS marketing is performing:

 - Click Rate